United States Army

-Torri Patch, 30th Artillery Brigade Patch, Specialist E-5 Rank Insignia, Marksman Badge with Missile and Machinegun bars, Expert Badge with Rifle bar, Wheeled Driver Badge, 1st.
+Torri Patch, 30th Artillery Brigade Patch, Specialist E-5 Rank Insignia, Marksman Badge with Missile, Machinegun and Bazooka bars, Expert Badge with Rifle bar, Wheeled Driver Badge, 1st.
 Artillery Crest, Artillery Brass, U.S. Army Brass, National Defense Service Ribbon, Cold War Recognition Ribbon, Good Conduct Ribbon and Name Badge

 I was originally assigned to Okinawa, I wore the Okinawa Base Command patch, which showed a Japanese Torii bridge in Gold on a black circle.
 The Torii was a sacred entranceway to a Shinto Temple, and the patch alluded to the Ryukyu Islands as WWII's "gateway to Japan".
 It was worn from 1950 to 1972 under different names, but was replaced in 1973 when Okinawa reverted back to Japan.
 It was replaced by the US Army Japan's patch.
 US Army Japan Patch (a blue, white and red patch with a image of Mt Fuji on it)